JLLormeau/dynatrace_template_fr/README.md

 # Dynatrace: simply smarter
-Designed by Dynatrace France Services / ELA + JLL
-Latest update : 2023/01/02
+Designed by Dynatrace France Services / JLL + JET + ELA Latest update : 2023/01/02

 NEW : SLO Simply Smarter & SLO Resource Optimization
  - for more detail click [here](https://github.com/dynatrace-ace-services/slo-simply-smarter/blob/main/README.md)

-SLO per management zone integrated to this dashboard
- - for more detail click [here](https://github.com/dynatrace-ace-services/quickstart-ace-configurator/tree/main/SLO)

 A set of dashboards from beginners to experts, designed to show the main KPI of your applications and services filtered on the management zone.